 It makes sense that well-chosen flaws end up with a direct relationship to your plot and/or your character’s overall growth arc.
 Read up on developing your character’s swoons and wounds to get a better idea of how that all works out.

-And like I said, this is only to get you started!
-There are plenty more vices and flaws you can give your character.
-And remember thing to know #1: flaws can also be good qualities.
+And remember: flaws can also be good qualities.
 So if you want to expand this list even more, think of a good quality your character has and take it to an extreme level.
 Voila!
 Another character flaw.
 And a complex one, too, that adds a nice juicy layer to your character.

 I’ve seen plenty of other posts about other character flaws and traits, so it’s worth looking around at other lists.
 I’ll probably update this list every now and then to add interesting ones I come across!